Christian Bassedas: Management

 At the end of 2008, Bassedas was appointed as sports consultant of Vélez Sársfield of the Argentine Primera División.
 His first order of business was to recommend Ricardo Gareca to fill the coaching spot.
 He was also essential in the negotiations to bring Maximiliano Moralez, Sebastián Domínguez and Joaquín Larrivey to the club.
 In his first season with the club, Vélez won the Clausura 09.

 In November 2015, he was appointed as manager of Vélez Sársfield.
 He resigned in September 2016, after a 0–3 loss against Racing Club, citing the violent reaction Vélez supporters as his reason for leaving.

 He was appointed as the head coach of Club Olimpo on 20 December 2017.

 On 6 October 2018, Bassedas was appointed as the head coach of UAI Urquiza.

-As a sport director, Bassedas held the charge in Paraguayan club Olimpia in 2020–21, and Vélez Sarsfield from 2021 to 2023 before moving to Chile and joining Audax Italiano in December 2024.
+As a sporting director, Bassedas held the charge in Paraguayan club Olimpia in 2020–21, and Vélez Sarsfield from 2021 to 2023 before moving to Chile and joining Audax Italiano in December 2024. he was released on 2 February 2026.